Skip to main content

 • Selection interview (30 %)

-The number of participants in the selection interview is limited to three times the number of study places to be awarded in the university selection procedure.
+The number of participants in the selection interview is limited to three times the number of places to be awarded in the university selection procedure.
 The order of the applicants to be invited (the so-called ranking list) is determined by the grade of the university entrance qualification.
 Applicants who occupy a correspondingly high position on the ranking list are invited by the selection committee to a selection interview by e-mail.

-After accepting the offer of admission, you will receive your notification of admission from hochschulstart.de.
+Once you have accepted the offer of admission, you will receive your notification of admission from hochschulstart.de.
 If you do not accept the offer of admission by the deadline, the ranking list will continue to be processed and the study place will be reallocated.

 Girlande mit internationalen Flaggen